Code-Institute-Submissions/MSP1_art_club/README.md

 - confirmed selected
 Now live on GitHub pages.

+To run this code on your local machine, you would go to my respository at https://github.com/mikedjgreen/MSP1_art_club and on the home page on the right hand side just above all the files, you will see a green button that says, "Clone or download", this button will give you options to clone with HTTPS, open in desktop or download as a zip file.
+To continue with cloning, you would:
+- Open Git Bash
+- Change the current working directory to the location where you want the cloned directory to be made.
+- Type git clone, and then paste this URL: https://github.com/mikedjgreen/MSP1_art_club.git Press Enter.
+Your local clone will be created.

+For more information about the above process; https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository

 The project is built to a master branch deployed to: https://mikedjgreen.github.io/MSP1_art_club/ .
 There is no separate git branch.